LogicAndTrick/twhl/readme.md

 	    this may be because I had an older version of MySQL installed.
 If you get an error about "Cannot load from mysql.proc", try doing this.
 Drop and re-create the twhl database before trying again.
-   - `npm install --global gulp` (requires node.js on path)
    - `npm install`
-   - `gulp`
+   - `npm run development`
 12. Hopefully, you're done!
 Go to [http://localhost:82/auth/login](http://localhost:82/auth/login) to log in.
 User: `admin@twhl.info` // Pass: `admin`.

 ### Working with Laravel

-Some general notes if you're not used to Laravel/Composer/Gulp:
+Some general notes if you're not used to Laravel/Composer:

-- If `composer.json` changes, run `composer update` to get the latest library versions.
+- If `composer.json` changes, run `composer install` to get the latest library versions.
-  Run it sometimes even if `composer.json` doesn't change. `composer dump-autoload` can sometimes be useful if the dependencies aren't updating correctly.
 - Run `composer self-update` if it nags you, it's a good idea to stay up to date.
-- When making changes to `*.less` and `*.js` files, you need to run `gulp` to bundle those changes into the compiled CSS and JS files.
-The easiest way to do this is to run `gulp watch`, which will watch the files for changes and auto-build when needed.
+- When making changes to `*.css`, `*.scss` and `*.js` files, you need to run `npm run development` to bundle those changes into the compiled CSS and JS files.
+The easiest way to do this is to run `npm run watch`, which will watch the files for changes and auto-build when needed.